vimlet/eon/README.md

     <script src="eon/eon.js"></script>
 </head>
 ```
-*Ensure that you use the path to your eon location folder*
+*Ensure that you use the path to your Eon location folder*

 ### Importing components